LoraArmstrong/GettingCleaningDataProject/CodeBook.md

 Code Book for HAR-Smartphone-tidy.txt
 =====================================

 This is a description of tidy dataset HAR-Smartphone-tidy.txt, which came from the Human Activity Recognition Using Smartphones Dataset and was modified as specified below.

+More information about the raw data can be found here: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

 Tidy dataset dimensions: 180 rows x 68 columns